raspberrypilearning/how-are-you/en/step_2.md

-Open the starter Scratch project either online at rpf.io/how-are-you-on.
+Open the 'How are you?' starter Scratch project online at rpf.io/how-are-you-on.

+If you have a Scratch account you can make a copy by clicking Remix.

+Offline: open the starter project in the offline editor.

+If you need to download and install the Scratch offline editor, you can find it at ?

 You should see a little yellow dot on a white background.
 We really need you to jazz things up!
 Click the green flag to run  the starter project.